wolcomm/eos-prefix-list-agent/docs/src/about/background.md

     configuration slows down the whole deployment pipeline, and makes unrelated configuration changes unnecessarily burdensome.
--   **Timing dependence**: Prefix filters and other configuration elements must generated and deployed together.
+-   **Timing dependence**: Prefix filters and other configuration elements must be generated and deployed together.
 Most device configuration ought to change on an irregular schedule, according to the changing intentions of the operator.
 Prefix filters, conversely, are generally updated on a fixed regular schedule.
 Coupling these schedules together increases configuration churn and scope for failures.
 -   **Rollback dependence**: If an operator wishes to roll back to a previous